 In the life story method, sampling is a major step since each respondent is considered an expert.
-The diversity of profiles is therefore sought to ensure theoretical development (Yin, 2003).
-To get in touch with the participants, we sent an email through an association group of whistleblower employees to solicit volunteers to participate in a study while ensuring their anonymity.
-Following the various returns, we looked for respondents with different characteristics (sex, age, training - from bac+2 to bac+8 -, sector of activity, seniority in the company and the position, type of reported dysfunction) and having followed a protocol similar to that adopted by the French legislator in order to recognize the status of alerting employee.
-The sample size was not determined a priori, but collection was stopped when we obtained a theoretical saturation, i.e. ten interviews (Glaser and Strauss, 1967).
+Diversity among the profiles is therefore sought to ensure theoretical development (Yin 2003).
+To get in touch with the participants, we sent an email through an association of whistleblower employees to solicit volunteers to participate in a study while ensuring their anonymity.
+From among the replies, having followed a protocol similar to that adopted by the French legislator in order to recognize the status of whistleblowing employees, we sought respondents with different characteristics [sex, age, training (from bac+2 to bac+8), sector of activity, seniority in the company and position, and type of reported dysfunction].
+The sample size was not determined a priori, but collection was stopped when we obtained a theoretical saturation, i.e. ten interviews (Glaser and Strauss 1967).
 Half of the respondents are women, the average age at the time of the alert was 44 years.
-The interviews were conducted between June and December 2018 and lasted between 1h and 3h with an average of 2h15 (see Table 3 for more information on the sample).
+The interviews were conducted between June and December 2018 and lasted between 1h and 3h with an average of 2h15 (see Table 3 for more information on the sample4).

-Table 3: Characteristics of the sample of employees who issued an alert
+<INSERT TABLE 3 ABOUT HERE>